meechanism/og-meridian-sandbox/README.md

-# React Component Library Playground for Meeact
+# React Component Library Playground for onestyleguide

 ### OVERIVEW

 This is a playground for experimenting with a component library.
 This is intended to provide:

 * a small app to experiment with a component library locally.